holtgrewe/tracdox/trac-sphinx/source/Tutorial/SimpleRnaSeq.rst

 For the sake of simplicity we don't differ between genes on the forward or reverse strand and instead always consider the corresponding intervals on the forward strand.

 To define this string of strings of ``IntervalAndCargo`` objects, we first need to determine the types used to represent an annotation.
-All annotations are stored in the :dox:`FragmentStore#annotationStore annotationStore` which is a Fragment Store member and whose type is :dox:`FragmentStore#TAnnotationStore TAnnotationStore`.
+All annotations are stored in the :dox:`FragmentStore::annotationStore annotationStore` which is a Fragment Store member and whose type is :dox:`FragmentStore::TAnnotationStore TAnnotationStore`.
 The value type of the annotation store is the class :dox:`AnnotationStoreElement`.
-Its member typedefs :dox:`AnnotationStoreElement#TPos TPos` and :dox:`AnnotationStoreElement#TId TId` define the types it uses to represent a genomic position or the annotation or contig id:
+Its member typedefs :dox:`AnnotationStoreElement::TPos TPos` and :dox:`AnnotationStoreElement::TId TId` define the types it uses to represent a genomic position or the annotation or contig id:

 .. code-block:: cpp